86Box/docs/usage/statusbar.rst

 The leftmost hexadecimal value is the most recent POST code reported, while the rightmost value is the second most recent code, like on a real dual-display POST card.
 A value of ``--`` indicates that no POST code has been reported yet.

-.. note:: The additional information area can only be used by one peripheral at a time.
-If both are enabled simultaneously, the POST card takes over whenever a POST code is reported, and the ISABugger takes over whenever one of its registers is written to.
+.. note:: The additional information area can only be used by one component at a time.
+If both the ISABugger and the POST card are enabled simultaneously, the POST card takes over whenever a POST code is reported, and the ISABugger takes over whenever one of its registers is written to.
+The *Monitor in sleep mode* message is high-priority and will override all other components.